krzysztofzuraw/100-days-of-code/log.md

 **Today's Progress:** Planing today with excercies for RxJS & testing my app.

 **Thoughts:** Today I stumbled upon excercies for RxJS basic operators like map, filter or concat.
 Started easy but it is challenging.

+## Day 60: April 1, 2018

+**Today's Progress:** I end today End of the loop course on egghead.
+Doing more flatMap exercises.

+**Thoughts:** Looping over nested structures can give a headache.